mozilla-services/python-dockerflow/docs/django.rst

    Must have a JSON version object at /app/version.json.

-Dockerflow requires writing a `version object`_ to the file ``/app/version.json`` as see from the docker container to be served under the URL path ``/__version__``.
+Dockerflow requires writing a `version object`_ to the file ``/app/version.json`` as seen from the docker container to be served under the URL path ``/__version__``.

 To facilitate this python-dockerflow contains a Django view to read the